kyuupichan/electrumx/README.rst

 - investigating leveldb space / speed tradeoffs
 - seeking out further efficiencies.
 ElectrumX is CPU bound; it would not surprise me if there is a way to cut CPU load by 10-20% more.
-To squeeze more out would probably require some things to move to C or C++.
+To squeeze even more out would probably require some things to move to C or C++.

 Once I get round to writing the server part, I will add DoS protections if necessary to defend against requests for large